CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

    ![](./media/image-43.png)

-1. After the batch run and evaluation run **complete**, in the run detail page, **multi-select the batch runs for each variant (1)**, then select **Visualize outputs (2)**.
+1. Wait for the batch run and evaluation run to be **Completed**.
+In the run detail page, **multi-select the batch runs for each variant (1)**, then select **Visualize outputs (2)**.
 You will be able to see the metrics of 2 variants for the classify_with_llm node and LLM, along with predicted outputs for each recorded data.

    ![](./media/L4T2S14-1911.png)